leandromoreira/lua-resty-dynacode/README.md

 # Observability

-One [can use events](usage/src/controller.lua#L73) to expose metrics about the poller, fetche, caching, compiler, plugins, etc.
+One [can use events](usage/src/controller.lua#L73) to expose metrics about the poller, fetcher, caching, compiler, plugins, etc.

 ## Motivation